klepp0/musync/README.md

 You can look up the values for these variables in [Spotify's developer dashboard](https://developer.spotify.com/dashboard).
 For `SPOTIFY_REDIRECT_URI`, you can use `http://localhost:8080/callback` for local development.
 Make sure to add the URI to your Spotify App because even your app needs to know where the party is at.

-### 🎶 Tidal Setup (Coming Soon!)
+### 🎶 Tidal Setup

-Because syncing isn't just for Spotify!
-Stay tuned for updates on how to connect your Tidal account.
-For now, just enjoy the music.
+Tidal authenticates over the browser.
+When you run the project, you will see a link prompted in the stdout.
+Click on the link to open your browser and complete the authentication process.
+Easy peasy!

 ## 🥁 Features (or lack thereof)